Makerfabs/Makerfabs_MaLora/readme.md

 - Upload codes, select "Arduino Pro or Pro Mini" and "3.3V 8MHz"

 All Lora Nodes use this Lora library: [RadioLib](https://github.com/jgromes/RadioLib)

+**It is recommended to install from Arduino Library Manager and select the library version 4.6.0.
+RadioLib libraries after 5.0 need to add "RADIOLIB_" before some macro definitions.**

+The current firmware is developed in RadioLib 4.6.0.